50 Super Bowl Appetizers and Snacks

 - Reuben Dip - You love the flavors of a Reuben, so consider skipping the traditional sandwich for a warm dip of corned beef, sauerkraut, Thousand Island dressing and Swiss cheese.
 Wheat crackers and pieces of rye bread will make an excellent companion.

 Create an online sign up for your football potluck!
-SAMPLE
+View an Example

 - Spicy Mediterranean Feta Dip - Blend feta cheese, plain yogurt, juice of a lemon, herbs, salt and pepper.
 Top with olive oil, then serve with pita chips or veggies.
 Want a little kick?
 Add some Tabasco sauce for the win!